betapie/PythonCpp/README.md

 # PythonCpp
 Working with the Python C API can be quite a hassle.
 Some API functions will give you a handle to a Python object that has to be ref counted, some will give you borrowed references and some will steal them.
-In addition to that pretty much any non trivial call to a Python C API function has a reasonable chance to fail at runtime which leads to code that has to error check after any call of a Python C API function.
+Additionally pretty much any non trivial call to a Python C API function has a reasonable chance to fail at runtime which leads to code that has to error check after any call of a Python C API function.

-The aim of this project is to offer a light weight c++ wrapper around the Python C API that - by using RAII, exceptions and type tracking - makes using it easy and safe.
+The aim of this project is to offer a light weight c++ wrapper around the Python C API that - by using RAII, exceptions and type checking - makes using it easy and safe.

 Consider the following (to be fair pathological) example.
-Let us define a useless Printer class in in a file my_print.py that might process the input by setting the _args field.
+Let us define a Printer class in in a file my_print.py that might process the input by setting the _args field.

 ```python
 class Printer: